-Articles no longer than 6,000 words (including footnotes) and scholarly reviews (books, films, performances) between 1,200 and 2,000 words should be sent to email@example.com before 31 December 2017 for consideration.
-If you are interested in writing a review for Hong Kong Studies, please first write to the editors to discuss the suitability of the selected item.
-When submitting your work, please follow our style sheet, which is available on our website (https://goo.gl/usvybS).
+Articles for either section of no more than 6,000 words (including footnotes but excluding bibliography) should be sent to firstname.lastname@example.org before 15 September 2018.
+If you are interested in writing a scholarly book review (1200-2000 words) for Hong Kong Studies, please first write to the editors to discuss the suitability of the proposed item.
+When submitting your work, please follow our style sheet, which is available under the “For Authors” section on our website (https://goo.gl/1PKA7E).
 Please also provide an abstract of 250 words and a short biographical note of no more than 50 words on a separate page.
-Submissions will be double-blind reviewed.
+Submissions will undergo a double-blind peer review process.

 Guidelines for Contributors

 Hong Kong Studies welcomes the submission of high-quality research articles, research notes and book reviews from multiple fields in the humanities and the social sciences, including but not limited to literature, linguistics, cultural studies, sociology, politics, history, education, and gender studies.
 We also encourage intersectional and cross-disciplinary dialogues on Hong Kong affairs.
 Manuscripts submitted for publication must comply with the following guidelines: